 TGay Editor: Adding the following sentence to the end of the fourth paragraph of clause 10.15 (CID #1282):

 The value of a TXVECTOR parameter of a PPDU belonging to an A-PPDU might differ from the value of the same TXVECTOR parameter of another PPDU in the same A-PPDU, including the MCS parameter.
+EDMG A-PPDU transmission shall be used for SU only.